MarkMichon1/BitGlitter-Python/README.md

 will continue to have the outputted files going to the right place.

 `bad_frame_strikes=25` Sets how many corrupted frames the reader is to detect before it aborts out of a video.
-This allows you to break out of a stream relatively quickly if the video is substantially corrupted, without needing to iterate over each frame.
-If this is set to 0, it will disable strikes altogether and attempt to read each frame regardless of the level of corruption.
+This allows you to break out of a stream relatively quickly if the video or images are substantially corrupted, without needing to iterate over each frame.
+If this is set to 0, it will disable strikes altogether and attempt to read every frame regardless of the level of corruption.

 `max_cpu_cores=0` determines the amount of CPU cores to use, like `write()`.
 The default value of 0 sets it to maximum available.